 Likewise, restaurants are now embedding bar codes by their top items, so that patrons can view a video of the chef in the kitchen preparing that dish.

-Other product bar codes provide important information for consumers as they shop the shelves.
+Other product bar codes provide important information for consumers as they shop on the shelves.
 The marketing goal is to engage consumers more personally with a product and thus increase sales.
 And it does work.

 These little squares are called quick-response (QR) codes.
 And using them as marketing tools is now not their only purpose.
 Businesses and organizations are discovering all kinds of ways in which these QR codes can be useful.